France, Italy urge cap on EU bank bail-in requirements - document

-BRUSSELS France and Italy want to set a limit on the reserves euro zone banks should be ready to wipe out if they need to be rescued, a joint document said, fuelling controversy over EU bail-in rules meant to reduce taxpayer costs.
+BRUSSELS, June 1 France and Italy want to set a limit on the reserves euro zone banks should be ready to wipe out if they need to be rescued, a joint document said, fuelling controversy over EU bail-in rules meant to reduce taxpayers' costs.

 Last year hundreds of people in Italy lost their savings when retail bondholders' holdings were used to help bail out four small lenders.
 That led to calls to adjust new bail-in rules so that retail investors do not suffer such large losses.